 The goal is always to make software so simple that training isn’t required.
-Unfortunately, that’s a reality that is never achieved, especially when it comes to technology.
-Even Google, the simplest website on the internet requires a bit of training if you want to use it effectively.
+Unfortunately, that’s a reality never achieved, especially regarding technology.
+Even Google, the simplest website on the internet, requires some training to use it fully.

 Yes, behind the simplicity of a home page with only a search box and a button, there are infinite possibilities for searching with modifiers and more.
 Even Apple’s software requires training and help.
-That’s why you’ll find they’re pushing more and more the tip app which is essentially microlearning (it should be called microtraining) that teaches you how to do things in Apple’s software.
+That’s why you’ll find they’re pushing more and more the tips app, which is essentially microlearning (it should be called microtraining) and teaches you how to do things with Apple’s software.

-If you want to think in terms of generations (training for generations isn’t so great of a tactic) then you’d think that younger generations coming into the workplace don’t need technology training.
-They just get it because they grew up with computers and the internet, right?
+If you want to think about generations (training for generations isn’t so great of a tactic), you’d think that younger generations coming into the workplace don’t need technology training.
+They get it because they grew up with computers and the internet, right?

 Wrong.